solana-mobile/Minty-fresh/README.md

 # Minty Fresh

-Mint your favorite photos as NFTs, on the go!
+Mint NFTs directly from images on your phone with just a few taps!

 <!-- This would be a great place to include our store download badge -->